jkwill87/mapi/readme.rst

 Adventure Time - S05E03 - Five More Short Graybles

-You can read more about the `format` method in the source doucmentation.
+You can read more about the `format` method in the source documentation.

 Searching for a movie by title and year using IMDb
 --------------------------------------------------

 Okay, so no we want to look up some movies.
 We can search for using a specific year, by an upper range using '-year', by a lower range using 'year-', or between a range of years using 'year-year'.
 Lets use the latter to get a listing of Star Trek movies from the 90s.
-As it turns out, theres a lot.
+As it turns out, there's a lot.

 >>> from mapi.providers import IMDb
 >>> client = IMDb()